 What is DEXTA?

-Babies born early sometimes need specialiesed neonatal care to ensure their wellbeing.
-As part of this care, babies will receive additional support with their breathing, which is given using a breathing machine called a ventilator can be painful and babies are given pain relief using morphine.
+Babies born early sometimes need specialised neonatal care to ensure their wellbeing.
+As part of this care, babies will receive additional support with their breathing, which is given using a breathing machine called a ventilator, this can be painful and babies are given pain relief using morphine.

-One such medicine is dexmed which is used for pain relief in children and adults, with smaller studies using dexmed in babies.
+One such medicine is dexmedetomidine (short for dexmed) which is used for pain relief in children and adults, with smaller studies using dexmed in babies.
 These studies suggest that dexmed could relieve pain with fewer side effects and be better for brain development.

 The purpose of DEXTA is to investigate, in ventilated preterm babies, if one of two different doses of dexmed, given in addition to the usual dose of morphine, reduces the amount of morphine needed to keep the baby pain free and reduces the adverse effects of morphine.